.but please .... not too much .... too soon.

 Speaking frankly - I would avoid them altogether - until it’s at least 2 years old

 At 6 months, free running should be moderate at first, 20 minutes per day, on that “ firm” surface.
-Swimming is excellent exercise - just be careful about how it gets in and out of the water.
+Swimming is good exercise - be careful about how it gets in and out of the water.

 Steep, muddy banks are definitely “not good”.